-Some Clinations fit well with the needs of modern civilization and can be used directly in the design of new social and economic systems.
-When used in this way, they’ll be called Matchable Clinations, our love of technology being among the best examples.
-But other Clinations are more problematic because although they may have been useful in past civilization or even pre-civilization, they conflict with our current requirements, our innate tribalism being the best example of that.
-These problematic modes of operation will be classified as “Deprecated Clinations”, borrowing a common term from Computer Science for a feature or interface that is obsolete and should not be relied on because it conflicts with the growth path and so will likely be removed in a future version.
-While the ability to remove individual instincts from human genetics is beyond our current technology, because humans have a great capacity for learning and are very susceptible to social pressure, merely identifying Deprecated Clinations and designing our systems to compensate for them will allow achieving most of the Goals without requiring any genetic manipulation.
-A partial list of patterns of behavior to relevant to Matchism is provided in the next section (Clinations).
+Some replisms fit well with the needs of modern civilization and can be used directly in the design of new social and economic systems.
+When used in this way, they’ll be called Matchable Replisms, our love of technology being among the best examples.
+But other replisms are more problematic because although they may have been useful in past civilization or even pre-civilization, they conflict with our current requirements, our innate tribalism being the best example of that.
+These problematic modes of operation will be classified as “Deprecated Replisms”, borrowing a common term from Computer Science for a feature or interface that is obsolete and should not be relied on because it conflicts with the growth path and so will likely be removed in a future version.
+While the ability to remove individual instincts from human genetics is beyond our current technology, because humans have a great capacity for learning and are very susceptible to social pressure, merely identifying Deprecated Replisms and designing our systems to compensate for them will allow achieving most of the Goals without requiring any genetic manipulation.
+A partial list of patterns of behavior to relevant to matchism is provided in the next section.

 But if humans are so adaptable, why not just design utopia a priori (as many have done, see the section on Utopias and Dystopias), and then train humans to adapt to it?
 In theory this method could work, but there are several practical problems.
 The first is that the new system must be adopted first, by the existing population, and so there will be no opportunity to retrain them.
 There is also the problem that, because many of the new rules will conflict with their internal moral codes, retraining many of these adults may not even be possible and they would instead have to be eliminated (as has been convincingly shown by the various communist revolutions).